edoardohorse/Carousel-customElement/README.md

 - When **small** size and **title** are setted the [header-above](#header-above-true-false) behave as *false* and [header-position](#header-position-top-bottom) is setted as *top*
 - When **small** size is setted the buttons are condensed at the bottom
 - When **subtitle** is not setted the header is less height
-- When display's width is less then 600px, **previews** are not shown in carousel-previewbar
+- When display's width is less then 600px, **previews** are not shown in carousel-preview

 ---